 Let’s begin with the most accessible Fuji Five Lakes, Lake Kawaguchi.
 This lake is located between Fujikawaguchiko and Minobu in the southern Yamanashi Prefecture.

 Here we can see Mount Fuji without any obstruction.
 There are many spots in the lake where we can stand in awe, witnessing its beauty.
 For me, the best part of exploring the area is be seeing the lake reflect Mount Fuji.
-It’s just so picture perfect!
+It’s just so picture-perfect!

 Most suggest that we view Mount Fuji from the northern part of the lake to get the best views.
 At that spot, we can see cherry blossoms during spring, making the view extra-stunning.

-The next spot is Lake Yamanaka, the largest of the Fuji Five Lakes and the third largest in Japan.
+The next spot is Lake Yamanaka, the largest Fuji Five Lakes and the third largest in Japan.
 Its surface altitude is situated at 980 meters above sea level, giving it a more pleasing view with clouds closer to its surface.
 We can find Lake Yamanaka also in Yamanashi Prefecture in Yamanakako Village.

 Like Lake Kawaguchi, we can spot Mount Fuji from here without any obstruction.
 Also, we can spot the lake mirroring Mount Fuji in clear and still weather.
 What got my attention was the cute swans swimming in the lake.
 Some visitors call Lake Yamanaka “Swan Lake” because of the many swans floating everywhere on it.